katherineluhsu/textbook/docs/presentation/01-nouns-adjs-pron/pronouns.md

 ## Intensives

 Another kind of pronoun (that can either stand on its own as a pronoun or function as an adjective that modifies an explicit noun) is the **intensive** or **intensifying** pronoun, *ipse, ipsa, ipsum*, that draws special attention to the word being modified or the pronoun itself.
-It can be translated as "the [noun] him/her/itself/themselves" or "the very [noun]."
+It can be translated as "the [noun] him/her/itself/themselves", "the very [noun]", or "[noun] in and of itself."
 Take a look at the following examples:

 - *ipse puer*, "the boy himself" or "the very boy"
 - *ipsa puella*, "the girl herself" or "the very girl"